trouze/trouze.github.io/_pages/now.md

 ---
 title: /now
-description: Simples is a super simple blogging theme for Jekyll.
+description: What Tyler is doing right now
 subtitle: A place to keep up with what I'm doing right now!
 featured_image: /images/mplsskyline.jpg
 ---